 Pitch on Shark Tank

-Eventually, he proposed to buy the entire CMB brand for $30 million, which is considered to be the largest ever cash offer on Shark Tank.
+Eventually, he proposed buying the entire CMB brand for $30 million, which is considered to be the largest ever cash offer on Shark Tank.
 However, the sisters believed the offer was too low as CMB had the potential to compete against Match.com which was making $800 million per year at the time.